 Sometimes we can get frustrated after only a couple of layers because our work isn’t yet reflecting nature’s beauty.
 If we practice patience, we can persevere through the “awkward” stage into full, saturated color and realistic form.
 A tree creates itself one branch, one root, one leaf at a time.

-The good news is that you can only get better!
-Wendy has never taught a student who has gotten worse with patience and practice.
+We have never taught anyone who has gotten worse with patience and practice.

 Try creative ways to keep yourself from rushing in with pencil before your paper is completely dry!
 We like to work on other parts of our drawings, take a break to stretch, and practice fundamental skills from Botanical Basics.